sandepal-org/mq01-ops/README.md

 openshift-gitops-operator.v1.5.10     Red Hat OpenShift GitOps              1.5.10    openshift-gitops-operator.v1.5.9   Succeeded
 ```

-which shows the version of the MQ operator has been successfully installed, along with its dependent IBM Common Services operator.
+This shows the version of the MQ operator that has been successfully installed, along with its dependent IBM Common Services operator.

+Use the following command to learn more about the MQ operator.

 ```bash
 oc describe csv ibm-mq.v2.4.1 -n openshift-operators